techsemicolon/laravel-php-latex/README.md

 ])->savePdf(storage_path('exports/pdf/test.pdf'));
 ~~~

-3. You can just render the tex without generating :
+3. You can just render the tex without generating a pdf :

 ~~~php
 $tex = new Latex('latex.tex'))->with([